EricW199/EricW_BSE_Portfolio/index.md

 # Emotional Responsive Robot
 My Project is the Emotionally Responsive Robot.
 It's a Robot that reacts to sudden movements and can be controlled via Bluetooth to control its emotions.
-In my project, there are several components that are used to imitate its reactions such as servos, supersonic sensors, and Bluetooth module.
-Its servos can be used for movement, supersonic sensors to detect sudden movements, and a Bluetooth module to connect your phone to control its emotions.
+In my project, there are several components that are used to imitate its reactions such as servos, ultrasonic sensors, and Bluetooth module.
+Its servos can be used for movement, ultrasonic sensors to detect sudden movements, and a Bluetooth module to connect your phone to control its emotions.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|